-Described as “expressive and passionate” (Malaysian Straits Times) and lauded by the Leipziger Volkszeitung as an “impressive conductor… who is elegantly demanding,” Portuguese-American Jacomo Rafael Bairos enjoys an emerging career as an imaginative and inclusive conductor, ardent champion of living American composers, and dedicated collaborator and educator.
+Described as “expressive and passionate” (Malaysian Straits Times) and lauded by the Leipziger Volkszeitung as an “impressive conductor… who is elegantly demanding,” Portuguese-American Jacomo Rafael Bairos enjoys an emerging career as an inclusive and imaginative conductor, ardent champion of living composers, and dedicated collaborator and educator.

 After an extensive two-year search involving more than 200 applicants from around the world, in 2013 Bairos became the Amarillo Symphony’s 17th Music Director and Conductor.
-He has garnered quick praise for his fresh and inventive programming, community-driven initiatives, and commissioning and performance of works by living composers.
-His adventurous collaborations with actors and graphic artists—as well as his use of technology to enhance and bring more excitement to the concert experience—have helped transform the Amarillo Symphony into a vehicle for community partnerships.
-For the coming season, the symphony’s 90th, he has established the first-ever Composer-in-Residence with young American Chris Rogerson and the WTAMU Young Composers Initiative.
+He has garnered quick praise for his fresh and inventive programming, community-driven initiatives, and for establishing the first-ever Composer-in-Residence with young American Chris Rogerson.
+His adventurous collaborations with a wide range of local artists have helped transform the Amarillo Symphony into a vehicle for community partnerships.

-As Associate Conductor for the Charlotte Symphony Orchestra, Bairos reached thousands of enthusiastic listeners through the broad spectrum of concerts he programmed and conducted, including the innovative KnightSounds and heralded Pops series.
-From 2010 through 2013, he premiered new music on every series he conducted and reinvented famous classics by employing modern twists on his family, education, outreach, and parks concerts.
+From 2010-2013 Bairos was Associate Conductor for the Charlotte Symphony Orchestra and reached thousands of enthusiastic listeners through the broad spectrum of concerts he programmed and conducted, to include the innovative KnightSounds and heralded Pops series.
+Bairos premiered new music on every series he conducted and reinvented famous classics by employing modern twists on his family, education, outreach, and parks concerts.

-A committed educator, Bairos and the Amarillo Symphony have introduced Class Act, which passionately presents music performances, lessons, and lectures to schools across the Texas panhandle.
-Along with regularly coaching and conducting the Amarillo Youth Orchestras, Bairos has crafted programs and concerts that enrich the lives of thousands of children across the Carolinas, Missouri, Texas, and his native Portugal.
-In 2010, he was the Music Director for the National Youth Orchestra Festival of Portugal and previously worked with the Baltimore Symphony Orchestra’s OrchKids program to create hands-on educational workshops for children in underserved urban communities.
+A committed educator, Bairos and the Amarillo Symphony have introduced Class Act, which passionately presents music, lessons, and lectures to schools across the Texas panhandle.
+Along with regularly coaching and conducting the Amarillo Youth Orchestras, Bairos has crafted orchestral programs and concerts that have enriched the lives of thousands of children across the Carolinas, Missouri, Texas, and in his native Portugal.
+Bairos was the Music Director for the National Youth Orchestra Festival of Portugal in 2010 and previously worked with the Baltimore Symphony Orchestra’s OrchKids program to create hands-on educational workshops for children in underserved urban communities.

 His conducting mentors include esteemed teacher of conductors Gustav Meier, as well as Robert Spano and Kurt Masur.
-After participating in the 2012 Kurt Masur Conductors Seminar in New York City—where he shared the podium with Maestro Masur in concert—Bairos was awarded the prestigious and highly selective Mendelssohn-Bartholdy Scholarship by the US Mendelssohn Foundation and Maestro Masur.
+After participating in the 2012 Kurt Masur Conductors Seminar in New York City—where he shared the podium with Maestro Masur in concert—Bairos was awarded the prestigious and highly selective Felix Mendelssohn-Bartholdy Scholarship by the US Mendelssohn Foundation and Maestro Masur.
 Bairos subsequently traveled to Germany to conduct concerts with the Leipzig Symphony Orchestra, assist at the Gewandhaus Orchestra, and further his studies and mentorship with Maestro Masur.
-A 2010 and 2012 student of the American Academy of Conducting at Aspen, Bairos also has worked closely with Marin Alsop, Jorma Panula, Hugh Wolff, Larry Ratcleff and Leon Fleisher.
+A graduate of both the Peabody Conservatory’s Orchestral Conducting program and the American Academy of Conducting at Aspen, Bairos has also worked with Marin Alsop, Jorma Panula, Hugh Wolff, and Larry Ratcleff.

 As an accomplished and award-winning tubist, Bairos has given master classes and performed with festivals and orchestras around the world.
-New York Magazine praised his solo performances in the Juilliard Focus Festival of 1998 as one of the “instrumental highs of the festival.”
+New York Magazine praised his solo performances in the Juilliard Focus Festival of 1998 as one of the “instrumental highs of the festival".
 At age 18, he was the first tubist in the history of the Aspen Music Festival to win the festival-wide concerto competition.
 Bairos has performed, toured, and recorded with the New York Philharmonic and the symphony orchestras of Chicago, Cincinnati, and Seattle.
-He has held principal posts with orchestras in America, Spain, and China.
-His most recent work as a tubist was from 2004 to 2007 as principal for the Singapore Symphony Orchestra.
+He has held principal posts with orchestras in America, Spain, and China and most recently was principal Tuba for the Singapore Symphony Orchestra from 2004-2007.